AdobeDocs/campaign.en/help/v8/dev/api.md

 Before using [!DNL Adobe Campaign] APIs, you need to be familliar with the following topics:

-* Javascript
+* JavaScript
 * SOAP protocol
 * [!DNL Adobe Campaign] datamodel

-In order to use APIs and interact with [!DNL Adobe Campaign], you also need to be familiar with your datamodel.
+In order to use APIs and interact with [!DNL Adobe Campaign], you also must be familiar with your data model.

 >[!NOTE]
->You can generate a complete description of your datamodel.
+>You can generate a complete description of your data model.
 Learn more in [this page](datamodel.md).

 ## [!DNL Campaign] API staging mechanism